sammlapp/picopy/README.md

 The flow chart above shows how each of the buttons can be used depending on the current status.

 The typical workflow without interruptions or errors is:
-1. Tap “Go” to prepare a transfer
+1. Tap Run to prepare a transfer
 - Checks if source and destination are available
 - status changes from “idle” to “ready to copy”
-2. Tap “Go” again to start the transfer
+2. Tap Run again to start the transfer
 - Status changes from “ready to copy” to “copying”
 - wait for it to finish (blue LED indicates progress as # flashes/10)
 - Status changes from “copying” to “checking copy”
 - Status changes from “checking copy” to “complete”
-3. Tap “Go” again to acknowledge the completed transfer
+3. Tap Run again to acknowledge the completed transfer

 ## After copying
 1. Eject the source (tap eject button) and destination (hold eject button) drives